-During the fall in Charlottesville, there are many fabulous events to tailgate at, especially the horse races.
+During the fall in Charlottesville, there are many fabulous events at which to tailgate, especially the horse races.
 Horse races provide the perfect opportunity to gather and enjoy amazing food while watching a spectacular and traditional sport.
 Each year, the Montpelier Hunt Races hosts a tailgate contest showcasing how best to execute this form of entertaining.
-Here are Wine & Country’s tips for horse race tailgating featuring the Montpelier Hunt Races.
+Here are Wine & Country’s tips for horse race tailgating, featuring the Montpelier Hunt Races.

 Prepare to Feast.
 When choosing the food for your tailgate, you want to cover all your bases: beverages, finger/snack foods, side dishes, entree options and desserts.
 If hosting for a large group of people, it is a good idea to provide gluten-free and vegetarian options as well.
 If you are planning to stay at an event long enough, it is often a good idea to provide for multiple times of the day (having breakfast and lunch spreads, for example).
 Tailgating tends to be an all-day or all-afternoon affair, so be prepared to set out different foods throughout the day depending on the time.